 A course is designed to develop both the imaginative and technical resources of those students interested in creative writing.
 The course includes writing poetry, short stories, drama, and nonfiction essays as well as critiquing peer and professional writers' works.
-Course may be repeated.
-Prerequisite: CORE125.
+Prerequisite: ENGL 125.